 Active Agent

 Agents are Controllers that act as the core of the Active Agent framework.
-Active Agent manages AI-driven interactions, prompts, actions, and generative responses.
+Active Agent manages AI-driven interactions, prompts, actions, and generative responses using Action Prompt.
+Action Prompt is a structured way to manage prompts, render formatted message content through action views, and handle responses.

 class TranslationAgent < ApplicationAgent